|Start at||25 min||65 min||85 min||35 min|

 - Taking taxi at Sai Kung Town Centre, and get off at Sai Wan Pavilion.

-- Taking Shuttle Bus to Sai Kung Town Centre (booking is required, for details, please visit here);
+- By Shuttle Bus to Sai Kung Town Centre (booking is required, for details, please visit here);

-- Taking taxi to Sai Kung Town Centre (booking is usually required).
+- By taxi to Sai Kung Town Centre (booking is usually required).

 The trail between Long Ke Tsai and Long Ke Wan is steep, clambering is required.